yourpurebredpuppy logo

 1. Providing enough exercise and mental stimulation.
 Bearded Collies are an active breed.
 They need regular opportunities to vent their energy and to use their busy minds to do interesting things.
 Otherwise they will become rambunctious and bored – which they usually express by barking and destructive chewing.

 2. Mind of their own.
 Beardies are capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
 They are often manipulative, and some are willful and dominant and will make you prove that you can make them do things.
 To teach your Bearded Collie to listen to you, "Respect Training" is mandatory.
-My Bearded Collie Training page discusses the program you need.
+Read my free online training programs.

 3. "Shaggy dog syndrome."
 Without frequent brushing, Bearded Collies become a matted mess.
 Like all shaggy dogs, the Beardie is a messy dog.
 Leaves, mud, snow, fecal matter, and other debris cling to his long wavy coat and ends up all over your house.
 When he drinks, his beard absorbs water, which drips on your floors when he walks away.
 When he eats, his beard absorbs food so that when he sniffs your face or presses his head against your leg, YOU end up dirty, too.
 Shaggy dogs are not suited to fastidious housekeepers.